-The [44] (Enter) button selects a highlighted item or completes an entry that you have made during system setup.
-This button is also used to enter the Cameo mode in the Live Monitoring mode or Search mode.
+The [Image: Center] button selects a highlighted item or completes an entry that you have made during system setup.
+This button is also used to enter the Cameo mode in the Live Monitoring mode or Search mode (8-ch Model Only).